REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **Rosetta** – REGnosys’s proprietary platform used as an execution engine for DRR.

 **Rune DSL** – The domain-specific language built on Java that DRR uses for its logic.

+**SDK** – Software Development Kit.
+A packaged set of tools that helps developers build software for a specific platform, service or framework.

 **segment** – A piece of information inside a `regulatoryReference` that points to the exact location of a rule within a regulatory or technical document.